Back

 But why do we need to design software?

 Imagine that you’re an architect.
-You might have a vision of the house — a photo from Pinterest or a verbal description like “a wooden house with blue walls, three rooms, a chimney, and a pool in the backyard”.
+You might have a vision of the house — a photo from Pinterest or a verbal description like “a wooden house with blue walls, three rooms, a chimney, and a pool in the backyard.”
 But you don’t give these references to construction workers.
 Each building project starts with a detailed technical drawing of a future house — even if it’s just a barn.

 how to design software

 Interior design is a part of this experience.
-But you can’t choose furniture for the bedroom if you don’t know the size of the room.
-And UI designers can’t draw all the screens for all the possible scenarios if they don’t know the app logic.
+But you can’t choose the furniture for the bedroom if you don’t know the size of the room.
+And UI designers can’t draw all the screens for all the possible scenarios if they don’t understand the app logic.
 It doesn’t mean that UI design is not important.
 But you can’t build an interface without knowing the system’s structure and interaction points with the intended user.
 So yes, choosing button shapes is a part of mobile app design.
 But this stage of mobile app development is more than drawing screens in Figma — it’s a “technical drawing” for the entire app.

-I’m a startupper, why should I know how to design software
+I’m a startupper, why should I know how to design software?

 You don’t have to know all the intricacies of this process — design is a job for software architects.
-But having a general idea of how software works will improve communication with the development team.
+However, having a general idea of how software works will improve communication with the development team.
 If you’re at least a little tech-savvy, you can refine your app idea and explain what you want from your team speaking their language.
-At the same time you still think of the future product from the business point of view — and you can provide this outlook to your developers.
+At the same time, you still think of the future product from the business point of view — and you can provide this outlook to your developers.

 Even better, if you know a thing or two about mobile app design, you can improve time management.
 This knowledge allows you to think of your future app more realistically so you won’t ask your team to train a neural network in two months.